Keep Calm and Carry On

 I am sure you are all aware of the outrageous cost of water in airports.
 So avoid those extra fees and bring your own re-fill-able water bottle!

-I feel like I shouldn't have to include the very obvious items like your wallet and passport, but I am going to mention them here just in case your having a particularly forgetful day.
+I feel like I shouldn't have to include the very obvious items like your wallet and passport, but I am going to mention them here just in case you're having a particularly forgetful day.
 Personally I am not immune to such days.
-Just watch, my next post will be titled "how not To forget your passport for an international flight".
+Just watch, my next post will be titled "How Not to Forget your Passport for an International Flight".